linklab-uva/RACECAR_DATA/README.md

 ### Tutorial 3: nuScenes jupyter notebook

-For a full walkthrough of using the nuScenes devkit and loading and visualizing the RACECAR data using it, please refer to this <a href="https://github.com/linklab-uva/rosbag2nuscenes/blob/main/nuscenes_tutorial.ipynb" target="_blank">jupyter notebook</a>
+For a full walkthrough of using the nuScenes devkit and loading and visualizing the RACECAR data using it, please refer to this [jupyter notebook](nuscenes_tutorial.ipynb).

 ## Acknowledgement